* The F-16 has been continually improved since its introduction and still continues to improve. This chapter provides a description of F-16 variants.

 Along with the Sidewinder, F-16 have also carried the medium-range AIM-7M Sparrow, though only a few nations acquired this weapon for the F-16, as well as the Sparrow's follow-on, the AIM-120 AMRAAM.
 A few nations have qualified AAMs from other nations, such as the Israeli Rafael Python or French Matra Magic series of heatseeking AAMs, both in the same class as the Sidewinder.

 * As discussed earlier, although the F-16 was initially designed as a lightweight air combat fighter, it was originally tasked in USAF service as a strike aircraft, and accordingly qualified for standard iron bombs and cluster munitions.
-It is certainly possible for an F-16 to carry other "dumb" munitions such as napalm tanks and 70 millimeter (2.75 inch) unguided rocket pods, but these seem to be relatively unusual stores.
-US F-16s are known to carry Durandal runway-buster bombs.
+It is certainly possible for an F-16 to carry other "dumb" munitions such as napalm tanks and 70-millimeter (2.75 inch) unguided rocket pods, but these seem to be relatively unusual stores.
+US F-16s are known to have carried Durandal runway-buster bombs.

 The world's air forces have been migrating towards smart weapons, however, and US F-16s now generally carry guided weapons, particularly laser-guided bombs (LGBs) or AGM-65 Maverick guided missiles, with the LGBs guided by LANTIRN pods.
 Other targeting pods are in use by some foreign air forces, such as the Thales (previously Thomson-CSF) "Atlis II" pod, and the Israeli Rafael "Litening" pod.
 A variant of the Litening pod is even used by some USANG F-16s.
-The Air Force has acquired the Lockheed Martin "Sniper XR" pod to replace LANTIRN.
+The Air Force has acquired the Lockheed Martin "Sniper" pod, in its series of improved variants, to replace LANTIRN.

 Interestingly, LGB targeting pods seem to be often carried by single-seat F-16s, though flying an airplane in the face of enemy defenses while trying to keep crosshairs on a target sounds a bit tricky.
-F-16s have carried electro-optic guided bombs (EOGBs) such as the GBU-15 glide bomb, which requires carriage of an AN/AXQ-14 datalink pod.
-It appears that EOGBs are usually carried by two-seat F-16s.
+F-16s did carry electro-optic guided bombs (EOGBs) such as the GBU-15 glide bomb, which requires carriage of an AN/AXQ-14 datalink pod -- but the EOGBs now appear to be largely out of service.

 Block 50/52 machines with the HARM Targeting System also carry the AGM-88 HARM, and the Block 50/52 has been qualified to carry the AGM-84 Harpoon antiship missile.
 Foreign users also carry their own stores.
-For example, Norwegian F-16s carry the Penguin Mark 3 antiship missile and Israeli F-16 have carried the big Rafael "Popeye" electro-optic guided standoff missile.
+For example, Norwegian F-16s carry the Penguin Mark 3 antiship missile, and Israeli F-16s have carried the big Rafael "Popeye" electro-optic guided standoff missile.

 * F-16s have been adapted to the reconnaissance role, carrying a range of reconnaissance pods.
 In 1986, an F-16D was modified into a more optimized reconnaissance configuration, carrying a multisensor bathtub-style pack on the centerline.
 The pack was big enough to make ground clearance minimal.
 This experimental fit was at least informally referred to as the "RF-16D", and labeled "F-16 Recce" (pronounced "recky") on its tailfin.
 Nothing came of this experiment.